suprsend/suprsend-browser-sdk/docs/web-push-vendor-integration.md

 ## Step 2: Initialize Javascript SDK

 Use Javascript SDK to connect webpush to SuprSend service.
 For initializing SDK, you need **WORKSPACE KEY** and **WORKSPACE SECRET**.
 You will get both the tokens from [SuprSend dashboard](https://app.suprsend.com/) left navigation panel.
-For more details, check the [documentation on 'Workspaces'](https://docs.suprsend.com/docs/workspace).

 SDK's`init` method accepts object as its third parameter, where you have to specify **`public vapid key`**.